Financing Study Abroad

 Charles F. Shreiner ('50) Scholarship for Study Abroad in Latin America

 The Charles F. Shreiner ('50) Fund for Latin American Studies is the gift of several generous alumni of Latin American Studies at Saint Joseph's University.
 Thanks to this endowment, the Latin American Studies Program can now offer 3 partial scholarships of $600 each to SJU students to support study in Latin America in Fall 2017.
 This might be in the form of a study tour, semester abroad, or internship abroad.
 Preference will given to SJU study tours to Latin America that are approved Latin American Studies courses.
-More information about eligibility requirements and the application process can be found HERE.
-Applications are due October 15th.
+Please contact the LAS department for more information.

 Alliance for Global Education